htmfilho/htmfilho.github.io/_posts/2020/2020-04-02-what-know-pandemic-response.md

 ## Politics

 The [difficult access to the healthcare system in the USA][healthcare-usa] has cost countless lives at this pandemic.
 Millions of people are losing their jobs, together with their health insurance.
-Is this situation going to push for a universal healthcare system at the USA?
-What about a universal income?
-Are people going to make pressure for such services?
+This situation might push for a universal healthcare system policy, in the model that works in Canada.

 <hr>